lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

     - Kotlin
     - Getting Started
 ---
-### Prerequisites
+## Prerequisites

 To get the most out of this tutorial, I'd recommend you have:

- * Java installed on your machine - see [this post](/posts/installing-java-for-kotlin)
+* Java installed on your machine, ideally the version you select in the set up below - see <a href="/posts/installing-java-for-kotlin" target="_blank">this post</a>
 * Basic Kotlin language understanding
 * You've opened a terminal before and can change directory
- * IntelliJ, or your IDE of choice installed
+* <a href="https://www.jetbrains.com/idea/download/" target="_blank">IntelliJ</a>, or your IDE of choice installed
 * Your favourite beverage to hand

+_**Some help if you get stuck**_: If you run into some problems with errors, it is likely a problem with the Java version you are using, or the settings you have for IntelliJ.
+If you do, just jump to the bottom of the post to find the troubleshooting section.

+If you're still having a problem, please open an issue on GitHub and I can do my best to help.

+## So, you want to build an app, aye?

 If you want to create a web app with Kotlin, you're going to need a few things.